woodpecker-ci/plugin-kaniko/README.md

 # plugin-kaniko

+As Google discontinued and archived the original Kaniko project, we have switched to a community-maintained fork.
+Check it out at https://github.com/osscontainertools/kaniko!

-A thin shim-wrapper around the official [Google Kaniko](https://cloud.google.com/blog/products/gcp/introducing-kaniko-build-container-images-in-kubernetes-and-google-container-builder-even-without-root-access) Docker image to make it behave similar to the [Woodpecker Docker Buildx](https://woodpecker-ci.org/plugins/Docker%20Buildx) plugin.
+A thin shim-wrapper around the [osscontainertools Kaniko](https://github.com/osscontainertools/kaniko) image to make it behave similar to the [Woodpecker Docker Buildx](https://woodpecker-ci.org/plugins/Docker%20Buildx) plugin.

 Example `.woodpecker.yaml`: